 Healthcare in Sao Paulo

 Significant progress has been made in the last two decades to improve the overall standard of healthcare in São Paulo.
-The government has spent more on health infrastructure and there are more doctors per capita than in many other countries of a similar socio-economic standing.
+The government has spent more on health infrastructure.
+There are more doctors per capita than in many other countries of a similar socio-economic standing.

-That said, the inequalities that mark most of Brazilian society are still present in the city’s healthcare system and there is a disparity between the options available to most of the local population and the city's wealthier residents.
+That said, the inequalities that mark most of Brazilian society are still present in the city’s healthcare system.
+Thus, there is a disparity between the options available to most of the local population and the city's wealthier residents.

 São Paulo has a two-tier health system consisting of public and private hospitals.
-Brazilians have access to free healthcare at government hospitals but treatment is often basic and preventative rather than curative.
+Brazilians have access to free healthcare at government hospitals.
+However, here, treatment is often basic and preventative rather than curative.

 Expats in São Paulo will have access to highly skilled doctors and medical staff, the latest technology and a variety of world-class options when it comes to private care.
 This does, of course, come at a price.